 Just transition.
 Just transition for oil and gas producers is a relatively new area, particularly their role in helping their countries achieve a just transition – in terms of economic diversification, jobs, communities, revenue management, contracting and governance.

-Glada Lahn of Chatham House will share early findings from new research on what just transition means for middle-income oil and gas producing countries, focusing on the cases of Colombia and Nigeria.
+Glada Lahn of Chatham House shared early findings from new research on what just transition means for middle-income oil and gas producing countries, focusing on the cases of Colombia and Nigeria.
 This research is being led by Chatham House, the World Resources Institute (WRI), and national researchers in Colombia and Nigeria.